XML RSS

 The humane use of human beings is strategic and thus proactive.
 The quality of all Associates is enhanced to support the Strategic Direction.

-HP7.
+HP 7.
 Nurturing and Rewarding Opportunistic and Innovative Problem Solving

 Rapid change creates needs to identify and act upon opportunities as well as innovate new solutions.
 Recognition of problems and opportunities which "cut across" existing organizational lines is crucial.
 This Holonomic Process encourages and rewards all Associates to seek out opportunities that benefit the organization and to engage in innovative problem solving.